ngs-lang/ngs/readme.md

 	  it can be run with the shell replacement for argparse to inspect the arguments.
 	* Auto discovery of file arguments: run a command with a unique value for an argument and see if it tries to open such file.
 Tricky, Dangerous.
 	* Auto discovery for jars?
-Think ec2 tools.
 	* Anyway, there must be a way to specify externally argument types and objects (file/url/pid... see bash doc about completion for more types)
 	* Learn from interaction.
 Example `curl URL` -> curl has argument of type URL.
 		* Provide easy access to modify/delete/blacklist learned commands' arguments.
 		* Shortcut key to define object type.
 Example `curl [SHORTCUT_KEY_PRESSES]` -> menu with object types -> remember the selection.
 		* Use same format for learned and pre-defined arguments, allowing easy adding to the shell package and interchange between people.
 			* The format (future feature, low priority) will include version detection and which switches are supported in which versions.
 			* The format will include how to do completion for specific arguments.
 Think `ec2kill` < `ec2din ...`.

-* Define which commands will run where when using hosts group.
-Think `ec2...` on a group of machines which include all ec2 machines: "management" machine, web, app, etc. servers.

-* Hosts groups should be organized in a stack ( pushd/popd style )

-* Hosts group will be ordered.
-When running commands, one could specify to run in order or async.
-	* When commands run in order there should be an option to stop on first fail.

 # How to run the POC